garuda-linux/infrastructure-nix/docs/src/services/monitoring.md

 The Chaotic-AUR mirrors are scraped over the Tailnet using MagicDNS short names, which is why the monitoring container runs its own tailscaled instead of going through a proxy on the host.

+## Grafana

+Dashboards live in `nixos/services/monitoring/dashboards` and are provisioned into the main organization.
+Datasource uids are pinned, because the dashboards reference them by uid.

+Grafana has no provisioning support for organizations, and it refuses to start when provisioning targets one that does not exist yet.
+The `grafana-organizations` unit therefore creates any missing organization listed in `nixos/services/monitoring/grafana.nix` through the Admin API.

+The Grafana role for GitLab logins is mapped from group membership in `nixos/services/monitoring/grafana.nix`.
+GitLab access levels are not available to Grafana - its connector only fetches group full paths from `/api/v4/groups` - so roles cannot be derived from Owner/Maintainer.
+Matching is exact, so a member of a subgroup that is not listed falls back to Viewer.

 ## Alerting

 Alert rules live in `nixos/services/monitoring/prometheus-rules/` (node-exporter, nginx-exporter, postgres-exporter, smartctl-exporter, borgmatic and self-monitoring rules).
 Alertmanager delivers firing and resolved alerts to Telegram as of right now.
 It can of course be extended to other channels as well.

+nspawn containers share the host kernel, so kernel-global metrics (`/proc/meminfo`, `/proc/vmstat`, `/proc/stat`, `/sys`, ...) are identical inside a container and its host.
+Rules backed by those metrics are tagged `scope = "host"`, and Alertmanager inhibits the duplicate alert from the `node-*-containers` jobs while the host's own alert keeps firing.
+Container-local rules (filesystem, systemd, network, conntrack) deliberately carry no such label, so a genuine container-only problem is still reported.

 ## Adding a host or container